olligobber/UniqueNonogram/README.md

 `data/size` is different from the other data files, as it is not computer generated.
 This is the input file, and it contains a single number: the side length of the nonogram square.

-The makefile has a target `alldata` which makes all of the data files.
+The makefile has a target `data/all` which makes all of the data files.
 These depend on the executables, though they are set to not be recomputed if their executable changes, as the data should not become out of date even if the code that generated it changes.
 In practicular, if a library is refactored to make the code nicer, the generated data files should be the same regardless, so they are not regenerated.

 A list of all data files follows:
 * `data/size`: This file contains the side length of the nonogram square.
 It is not generated, and is used as the starting point for generating all further data.